arangodb/docs/3.11/aql/functions-arangosearch.md

   RETURN doc
 ```

-Despite the wrapping `ANALYZER()` function, the Analyzer name can not be
+Despite the wrapping `ANALYZER()` function, the Analyzer name cannot be
 omitted in calls to the `TOKENS()` function.
 Both occurrences of `text_en`
 are required, to set the Analyzer for the expression `doc.text IN ...` and
 for the `TOKENS()` function itself.
 This is because the `TOKENS()` function